 Local configuration

-To avoid having to provide each time the full configuration of an instrument (connection type, address, port, slots, …) to load a Driver or a Device, Autolab proposes to store it locally for further use.
+To avoid having to provide the full configuration of an instrument (connection type, address, port, slots, etc.) each time to load a Device, Autolab proposes storing it locally for further use.

-INFORMATION: The local folder AUTOLAB has been created : C:\Users\<USER>\autolab
+The local directory of AUTOLAB has been created: C:\Users\<USER>\autolab.

 Warning